Kazhuu/movelister/MANUAL.md

 * Phase Columns: this is the area for the mechanics notes themselves.
 Each Phase has three columns reserved for it.
 The first column should feature a Result (listed in the Results-sheet) indicating if the move is cancelled, buffered, etc. by the Input.
 The second column features an Action name, indicating which is the new Action (if any) that follows the Input.
 Third column optionally features a Modifier, in case the new Action has one.
 To make writing notes easier, each of the columns also has relevant data validation, allowing the user to browse for relevant Results, Actions or Modifiers quickly.

 ## Inputs

 This is a sheet where you list all the Inputs that you want to test game states with.
-In a typical workflow the user gets started on a decent Input List before generating Details, but it's possible to add more Inputs later on as well.
+In a typical workflow the user gets started on a decent Input List before generating Details, but it's possible to add more Inputs at any point later on as well.

 Note: if you want to rename an Input without a potential loss of data, so far you have to manually find and replace text around the file.
 Same is true for the various Actions as well.